-I remember a person praying once, "Lord, please save those nearest to eternity."
+I remember a person praying once, "Lord, please save those nearest to Hell."
 As I thought of that, another thought came to me that death knows no age.
 People die at every stage of life from newborn to old age.
 We are not guaranteed tomorrow!
-Consider that over 57,000,000 babies have been aborted since 1973 without a chance to live at all.
+Consider that over 65,000,000 babies have been aborted since 1973 without a chance to live at all.
 The spirit inside each of those babies will live forever.
 Where babies go when they die remains a source of ardent discussion for some people, but I personally believe that since they never had a chance to sin they will be alright.
-That is just my own opinion without anything to back it up, and I really don't have any desire to pursue that subject because my concern is for those who are living.
-There is nothing that I can do for the dead.
-I can't change what happened to those who already died, but I can minister to those who are still living, and that is what matters most.
+That is just my own opinion without anything to back it up, and I really don't have any desire to pursue that subject because my concern

 Galatians 6:8 - For he that soweth to the flesh, shall of the flesh reap corruption; but he that soweth to the spirit shall of the spirit reap life everlasting.

 Titus 1:2 - In hope of eternal life, which God, that cannot lie, promised before the world began.

 I Timothy 1:16 - Howbeit for this cause I obtained mercy, that in me first Jesus Christ might show forth all long suffering for a pattern to them which should hereafter believe on him to eternal life.

 I Timothy 6:19 - Laying up in store for themselves a good foundation against the time to come, that they may lay hold on eternal life.